Make Marketing Suck Less

 What are the Core Components of a Messaging Strategy

-From discovery to the deal, an excellent messaging strategy ensures that your business is consistently on message as your potential client moves through your customer journey.
+From discovery to the deal, a strong messaging strategy ensures you're consistently on message as potential clients move through their customer journey with you.

 Your strategy should include the following:

-- Positioning & Differentiation: Your message should communicate how your business differs and stands out from your competition.
+• Positioning & Differentiation: Your message should make it crystal clear how your business differs from competitors and why you're the only choice.

 Once you create your messaging strategy, the next question is, how do you know if it works?